aakaaaash/Crypto-Blockchain/README.md

 This is a code repository for the corresponding video tutorial.

-Using Web 3.0 methodologies, Solidity and Metamask you'll learn how to build a your first real Web3.0 Application - from start to finish.
+Using Web 3.0 methodologies, Solidity and Metamask you'll learn how to build your first real Web3.0 Application - from start to finish.

 E-mail - skyxxii7@gmail.com Want me to cover the project you've created?
-Send me an e-mail 👌
+Please send me an e-mail 👌